-Sam's phonecall is the next chapter in the Family Affair saga.
+Sam's phonecall is chapter 37 in the Family Affair saga; a trilogy by Bernard Preston

 A Family Affair is made up of three books: